-It’s almost impossible to read anything about bitcoin or other cryptocurrencies without running into crypto slang.
-While a lot of this jargon can be pretty obscure, we’ve collected some of the most common terms here:
+It’s almost impossible to read anything about bitcoin or other cryptocurrencies without running into a variety of crypto terms.
+While a lot of this jargon can be pretty obscure, we’ve collected some of the most common terms here.
+Here is our list of 18 most common cryptocurrency terms explained:

 Altcoin – not an actual cryptocurrency, altcoin refers to all of the currencies that are NOT bitcoin.